Peter Done

-Peter Eric Done (born 1947) is an English billionaire businessman, the founder and group managing director of Peninsula Business Services, established in 1983.
+Peter Eric Done (born 6 February 1947) is an English billionaire businessman.
+He is a co-founder of Betfred and the founder and group managing director of Peninsula Business Services, established in 1983.

-Done was born in Salford, Lancashire, England in February 1947.
-His wife is Anna Done (m.
-1970) and together they have two children.

 Early life

-Born in Salford, England, Peter Done has three siblings.
-His brother is Fred Done.
-He attended Trafford Road School.
-At age 15, he left school along with his brother to work at their father’s illegal bookmaking business.
+Done was born in Salford, Lancashire, England on 6 February 1947.
+Done has three siblings, including Fred Done.
+He attended Trafford Road School in Salford and Winton Senior School in Eccles, Greater Manchester.
+At age 15, he left school along with his brother to work at their father's illegal bookmaking business.
 At 17, Done managed a betting shop for another company.
-“You weren’t even allowed in betting shops until you were 18, and I was managing one at 17”.
+"You weren't even allowed in betting shops until you were 18, and I was managing one at 17".
 At age 21, he acquired his own shop in Pendleton, England.